 - Membership in the ASAA is open to any Alberta senior high school that is accredited by Alberta Education.
 Online registration is required by October 10, and payment of dues shall be made to the zone manager prior to October 15 of the school year in which the school wishes to participate and agrees to comply with all bylaws and policies of the Association. - 2.
-Application for membership in the ASAA shall be made by the zone manager to the executive committee of the ASAA prior to November 1 of the current year. - 3.
+Application for membership is available to any secondary school in Alberta.
+Requests are submitted by the school principal and can be approved by the Executive Director. - 3.
 Any member wishing to withdraw from membership may do so upon a notice in writing to the ASAA Executive.
 If any member is in arrears of annual fees or assessments for any year, such a member shall be automatically suspended and thereafter be entitled to no membership privileges until reinstated by the Executive Committee. - 4.
 Upon a 75 percent majority vote of the provincial Board of Governors at a general meeting, any member can be expelled from the Association for any cause that the board may deem reasonable. - 5.
-The position of the ASAA regarding schools/ individuals becoming members of provincial sport associations (PSAs) is as follows:
+The position of the ASAA regarding schools/individuals becoming members of provincial sport associations (PSAs) is as follows: